junxit/us-congress-bills-113/metadata.md

 - 2013-07-11 — The previous question was ordered without objection. (consideration: CR H4394)
 - 2013-07-11 — WORDS TAKEN DOWN - During the course of debate, exception was taken to certain words used and a demand was made to have words taken down.
 Subsequently, the demand was withdrawn.
 - 2013-07-16 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 136.
+- 2013-07-18 — Measure laid before Senate by unanimous consent. (consideration: CR S5794-5795)
+- 2013-07-18 — Passed Senate with an amendment by Unanimous Consent.
+- 2013-07-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2013-07-18 — Resolving differences -- Senate actions: Senate insisted on its amendment, requested a conference.(consideration: CR S5794)
+- 2013-07-18 — See also S. 954.
+- 2013-07-18 — Senate insisted on its amendment, requested a conference. (consideration: CR S5794)
+- 2013-07-18 — Senate struck all after the Enacting Clause and substituted the language of S. 954 amended.